ziqiangg/DataEngineeringVisualization/AAI1001_Team07_Poster/AAI1001_Team07_Poster.typ

 - `ggpp` -- Adds plot annotations like equations and labels in `ggplot2`
 - `ggrepel` -- Prevents overlapping text labels in `ggplot2` plots
 - `RColorBrewer` -- Offers pre-made color palettes for maps and plots
-- `htmltools` -- Tools for creating and customizing HTML content in R
+- `htmltools` -- Tools for creating and customising HTML content in R
 - `knitr` -- For dynamic report generation
 - `tools` -- Base R utilities for package and file management
 - `ggiraph` -- Adds tooltips and interactivity to `ggplot2` plots